ysoftwareab/yplatform/README.md

 ---

+## Uniform interface

+Starting fresh with a new project or switching between projects doesn't mean you need to switch development context, and instead you can focus on the business-logic context.

+This mindset is useful for junior and senior developers alike.
+It makes onboarding new people as frictionless as possible.

+The entrypoint to all projects that use `yplatform` is

+> Just type `make` !

+`make` will fetch local dependencies, build the project and check that everything looks alright.
+That's all you need to have a fully functional development environment.
+Sometimes if your project has specific system dependencies, you may need to run `make bootstrap`.

+"Then what?" you might ask.

+> Just type `make help` !

+And you get a nice list of self-documented targets.

+Want to see all targets?
+Type `make help-all`.

+Want to fetch dependencies alone?
+Type `make deps`.

+Want to build and skip dependencies and checks?
+Type `make build`.

+What to run checks alone (i.e. linters)?
+Type `make check`.

+Want to run tests?
+Type `make test`.

+Want to release a new version as a git tag with automatic release notes based on git commits?
+Type `make release`.

+Want to see commits since last release?
+Type `make unreleased`.

+Want to promote a version to an environment branch?
+A branch that is coupled to a CI that deploys your software to a staging environment for example?
+Type `make promote-env/staging/v1.2.3` for example.

+Do you have secrets checked in and want to decrypt them transparently via git clean/smudge filters?
+Type `make decrypt`.

+Do you want to reset your local git repository as if it was freshly cloned?
+Type `make nuke`.

+And the list goes on and on and on.
+Fully extensible.
+Preloaded with minimal best current practices.

+---

 ## Cross-platform

 Similarly `yplatform` itself runs across these platforms with very little effort and no duplication.
 Bootstrapped Docker images are also available.